Technology is speeding ahead at a dizzying rate

 Although the quality of translation apps is improving more and more each day, the translations that they spit back out at us are sometimes downright strange.

 The collection of awkwardly (sometimes humorously) translated texts you can find on the internet epitomizes the phrase “lost in translation.”

-Although translation tools are immensely helpful, over-reliance on them certainly isn’t the most effective course of action.
+Although translation tools are beneficial, over-reliance on them certainly isn’t the most effective course of action.

 - Will we ever reach the point where these translation apps will be practically flawless?

-- Will we ever be able to confidently rely on them as a replacement for language learning?
+- Will we ever be able to rely on them as a replacement for language learning confidently?

-Waverly Labs recently launched the prototype version of the “Pilot”, an in-ear translation device that reportedly translates conversations from one language to another in real time through the use of speech recognition and machine translation technology.
+Waverly Labs recently launched the prototype version of the “Pilot,” an in-ear translation device that reportedly translates conversations from one language to another in real-time through speech recognition and machine translation technology.